SmithClove/linkedin/readMe.txt

 Howdy,

-If you have issues replaxcing your data with mine - reach me directly at https://www.linkedin.com/in/-david/
+If you have issues replacing your data with mine - reach me directly at https://www.linkedin.com/in/-david/